erikvullings/mithril-ui-form/packages/mithril-ui-form/README.md

 - email: Input an email.
 - url: Input a url.
-- md: Render the value as markdown, no label.
 - number: Input a number.
 - date: Input a date (uses date picker).
 - time: Input a time (uses time picker).